Tampa Fraud Defense Lawyers

 - Gift card fraud

-Each count of bank fraud can be prosecuted as a separate crime, with its own penalties.
+Each count of bank fraud can be prosecuted as a separate crime in Florida, with its own penalties.
 This can increase a resulting sentence.

 An individual filing for bankruptcy can be charged with fraud if they provide false information, misrepresent debt or property, file multiple times, or otherwise try to misuse the bankruptcy process.
 Not only may the bankruptcy petition be declined, but the debtor can face severe penalties.
 Most cases involve debtors who attempt to hide assets.

 An attorney can also be responsible for filing incorrect paperwork on behalf of a client.
 If discrepancies are found on a bankruptcy petition, anyone involved can be charged for fraud.
-After a trustee believes that the debtor has hidden assets, funds, or property, an investigation can take place.
-There are a variety of fraudulent practices that can occur, which include the transferring of real property or sums of money to children or other family members, filing multiple cases in different states, and using stolen Social Security identification numbers.
-Whatever the cause of bankruptcy fraud, the consequences will be negative.
-Trying to file for bankruptcy in the future will be substantially more difficult because bankruptcy attorneys will not be very willing to represent their cases.
+After a trustee believes the debtor hid assets, funds, or property, an investigation can take place.
+There are various fraudulent practices that can occur, including the transferring of real property or sums of money to children or other family members, filing multiple cases in different states, and using stolen Social Security identification.

 Credit Card Fraud